 Citadel Leaders plan the speakers and logistics for two large off-campus events each year.
 Ethics and Etiquette Day (in the fall) is a day of encouraging our students to apply skills of self-governing when they’re in society, recognizing that our respectful actions and words honor the people we’re with and bring glory to God.
 In the spring, Worldview Day is a day set aside to look outside ourselves, examine various worldviews, and see how they compare to God’s Word.

 In smaller, but still very meaningful ways, our younger students have leadership opportunities as well.
 All our student organizations have officers, and they are not officers “in name only”—they have real responsibilities to fulfill.
 In elementary, our sixth graders are given the task of organizing Spirit Week.
-The sixth graders meet weekly with kindergarten “reading buddies” to encourage reading skills.
+The fifth graders meet weekly with kindergarten “reading buddies” to encourage reading skills.
 Interested high school students (whose academic schedules allow) are given the opportunity to serve as teachers’ aides in the younger elementary classrooms.

-Students practiced in learning become leaders; students only taught about leadership are, at best, better listeners.
 It is our desire that our Mingo Valley Christian students leave their years with us well practiced in the art of leading, and well positioned to become world changers!